Nadja Spiegelman: Career

 In 2012, Nadja Spiegelman contributed to the creation of Blown Covers, Françoise Mouly's book of rejected New Yorker covers and is listed as the associate editor.
 In advance of the book's publication, Spiegelman and Mouly launched a Blown Covers tumblr which ran until October 2012.
 On the tumblr, the mother-daughter team hosted weekly themed 'New Yorker' cover-esque contests with prompts such as Mother's Day or the Trayvon Martin shooting.
 Artists submitted sketches, and 12 winners were posted every Friday along with editorial commentary by Mouly and Spiegelman.
 An image submitted through the website was published on the cover of The New Yorker in June 2012.
 As well as the contest, the tumblr also showcased images from the Mouly-Spiegelman archives, including old photographs and pages from Raw magazine and ran weekly artist spotlights.

 In 2016, Nadja Spiegelman and Francoise Mouly launched Resist!, a publication of political comics and graphics by mostly female artists, conceived as a reaction to the election of Donald Trump as president.
 They created a website with an open call for submissions, similar to the method used to promote Blown Covers.
 The first issue, in the form of a tabloid newspaper, was printed at 60,000 copies and given away for free at protests of Donald Trump's inauguration across the United States.
 Their 96-page second issue was published in the summer of 2017.
 Nadja Spiegelman received a 2017 MacDowell Colony Fellowship.

 Spiegelman was the Online Editor of The Paris Review (2017–20), where she is credited with expanding its reach with new essays and columns on poetry and feminism, in addition to adding such noted writers as Sabrina Orah Mark, Hanif Abdurraqib, Tash Aw, Nina MacLaughlin, Meghan O'Gieblyn, and Elisa Gabbert.

 In 2020, Spiegelman was announced as the editor-in-chief of a new international print literary magazine, Astra Magazine.
 It folded after 2 issues.
+She was then founding editor of Metrograph's print cinema magazine.